MegApril/police-staffing-analysis/SQL/SQL-queries.md

 FROM spd_west.2023_clean;
 ```
 ### Validation 3.0 - Null Service Time
-Verify no record has zero service time
+Verify no record has NULL service time.
 ```SQL
 SELECT COUNT(*) AS null_service_time_events
 FROM spd_west.2023_clean
 WHERE final_service_seconds IS NULL;
 ```
 ### Validation 4.0 - Pacific DATETIME NULL
-This should return 0 records
+Verify no record has NULL pacific time, which would indicate timeezone transformation issues.
 ```SQL
 SELECT COUNT(*)
 FROM spd_west.2023_clean